 Pricing for Contractors Software Group varies depending on the features you need and whether you want custom solutions or you purchase a package.
 Prices start at just $100 per month, but you need to contact the company for more pricing and feature details.

 Overall, reviews from previous Contractors Software Group customers are positive.
 Users like its simple format and how easy it is to keep track of their budget and job costs.
 They also say the customer service is responsive and helpful.

 The founder of CoConstruct had such a chaotic experience when he hired a builder in 2004 that he founded CoConstruct to help others avoid having the same experience.
-The company is used by over 40,000 building professionals, including home builders and several types of contractors.
 It has an app so it can be used on the go and has tools for preparing estimates, bids, and managing teams of employees.
 We choose it as best for home builders because it was specifically made for builders and includes helpful things like pre-construction tools, customizations, branding, and punch lists—and it can be integrated with QuickBooks.

 Some of CoConstruct’s features include:

 - Cost catalog, specs, and selections

 - Share files and photos

 - Streamline bidding and track job site progress